ryanatkn/gro/README.md

 - dev server with efficient caching and pluggable compilation
 - formatting via [Prettier](https://github.com/prettier/prettier)
-- more to come, exploring what deeply integrated tools enable in the realms of developer power and ergonomics and end user experience
+- more to come, exploring what deeply integrated tools enable in the realms of developer power+ergonomics and end user experience

 ## docs